smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/04_database_dependencies_analysis.md

 WHERE  referenced_database_name IN (SELECT name FROM sys.databases);
 ```

-This should give you a start analyzing the `sys.sql_expressions_dependencies` table.
+This should give you a start at analyzing the `sys.sql_expressions_dependencies` table.

 ***